RappyTV/discord-server-griefer/README.md

 <br>

 ## Step 1: Installation
-Just simply install this repository by typing `git clone https://github.com/RappyTV/discord-server-griefer.git` into your git bash or just downloade this repository as a zip file.
+Just simply install this repository by typing `git clone https://github.com/RappyTV/discord-server-griefer.git` into your git bash or just download this repository as a zip file.

 ## Step 2: Configuration
 If you have downloaded and extracted all the files you should look for a file named `config.json` and in this file it should look like this: